maplelabs/LLM-deployment/README.md

   # Get the status of Apps/Actors currently running on Ray cluster
   serve status

-  # Show the utilization of all GPUs in your system
+  # Show the utilization of all GPUs in your system.
+Hit Q to exit
   python3 -m nvitop
   ```